ergoplatform/ergodocs/docs/contribute/marketing.md

 ### Engage in Community Outreach

+- **Participate in the ErgOne initiative**: [ErgOne](https://app.ergone.io/voting-login) is a Proof-of-Commitment Protocol (PoCoP), a unique approach to blockchain engagement.
+PoCoP rewards active participation in promoting and supporting the Ergo ecosystem.
+By creating and sharing content, engaging with the Community, and contributing creatively, you earn $Erg0ne tokens.
+Your involvement is measured by a Virality Score, ensuring fair distribution of rewards.
+Simply tag your tweets with #PoCoP and submit them to the [ErgOne dashboard](https://app.ergone.io/voting-login)
 - **Local Meet-Ups and Events**: Organize or participate in local meet-ups and events to promote Ergo.
 These can be informal gatherings, presentations at local blockchain events, or even booths at conferences.
 - **Webinars and Live Streams**: Host webinars or live streams to discuss Ergoâ€™s latest developments, answer questions, and engage with the community in real-time.